 Wally's fearless prediction:

-This game promises to be a shootout since neither team has shown a lick of defense so far this season.
-As expected, Missouri is undefeated coming into the matchup but their
+This game promises to be a shootout since neither team has shown a lick of defense so

 schedule to date is highly suspect.
 The game is in Columbia, at night, and the Tigers are